 Lead Removal Water Filter Program

-If our records indicate your building is served by a known lead service connection, water quality testing has been done through a Lead Testing Program and indicated levels about current Health Canada Guidelines, or the City has confirmed your building has a private lead service line, you are eligible to receive a free water filter through our Lead Removal Filter Program.
-There are three options available to eligible residents - a free tap-mounted filter, a filtered water pitcher or a water filter rebate.
+If our records indicate your building is served by a known lead service connection, water testing has been done through a Lead Testing Program and indicated levels above current Health Canada Guidelines, or the City has confirmed your building has a private lead service line, you are eligible to receive a free water filter annually through our Lead Removal Filter Program.
+There are three options available to eligible residents - a free filtered water pitcher, a water filter rebate, or a rebate for purchasing bulk water.

-Request a free tap-mounted filter unit or filtered water pitcher from the City and have it delivered to your door.
+Request a filtered water pitcher and a one-year supply of filters from the City and have them delivered right to your door.

-The City is not responsible for the installation and maintenance of the unit or the purchase and installation of replacement filters.
+The City is not responsible for the installation and maintenance of the unit or the installation of replacement filters.

-Purchase your own tap-mounted unit, under-the-counter unit, fridge water-dispenser unit or filtered water pitcher and receive a rebate of up to $100 on your utility bill.
+Purchase your own tap-mounted unit, under-the-counter unit, fridge water-dispenser unit, filtered water pitcher, or purchase bulk water and receive a rebate of up to $100 on your utility bill.

 The filter must be certified to National Sanitation Foundation’s Standard 53 (58 for reverse osmosis systems) for lead removal to qualify.
 There are several kinds of filters available to purchase including: